DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ![[Frequency against n.PNG]]

 Using the curve above, the slope of the curve is determined to be 445.1.
-Using the equations stated in the previous part
+Using the equations stated in the previous part (Relate Quantities).
+Using 445.1, the value of the

 ## Procedure